johnfial/johnfial.github.io/lotr_tale_years/LOTR-Daily by J.R.R. Tolkien.md

 Now Aragorn knelt beside Faramir, and held a hand upon his brow.
 And those that watched felt that some great struggle was going on.
 For Aragorn’s face grew grey with weariness; and ever and anon he called the name of Faramir, but each time more faintly to their hearing, as if Aragorn himself was removed from them, and walked afar in some dark vale, calling for one that was lost.

 His grief he will not forget; but it will not darken his heart, it will teach him wisdom.’

-Merry smiled.
-‘Well then,’ he said, ‘if Strider will provide what is needed, I will smoke and think.
-I had some of Saruman’s best in my pack, but what became of it in the battle, I am sure I don’t know.’
-‘Master Meriadoc,’ said Aragorn, ‘if you think that I have passed through the mountains and the realm of Gondor with fire and sword to bring herbs to a careless soldier who throws away his gear, you are mistaken.
-If your pack has not been found, then you must send for the herb-master of this House.
-And he will tell you that he did not know that the herb you desire had any virtues, but that it is called westmansweed by the vulgar, and galenas by the noble, and other names in other tongues more learned, and after adding a few half-forgotten rhymes that he does not understand, he will regretfully inform you that there is none in the House, and he will leave you to reflect on the history of tongues.
-And so now must I. For I have not slept in such a bed as this, since I rode from Dunharrow, nor eaten since the dark before dawn.’
 Merry seized his hand and kissed it.
 ‘I am frightfully sorry,’ he said.
 ‘Go at once!
 Ever since that night at Bree we have been a nuisance to you.
 But it is the way of my people to use light words at such times and say less than they mean.
 We fear to say too much.
 It robs us of the right words when a jest is out of place.’
-‘I know that well, or I would not deal with you in the same way,’ said Aragorn.
-‘May the Shire live for ever unwithered!’
-And kissing Merry he went out, and Gandalf went with him.

-## 16 March 3019 [TOY]
-### [A/G/L/Gand/P/M]
-And when he could labour no more, he cast his cloak about him, and slipped out of the City, and went to his tent just ere dawn and slept for a little.
-And in the morning the banner of Dol Amroth, a white ship like a swan upon blue water, floated from the Tower, and men looked up and wondered if the coming of the King had been but a dream.
-# Book V -- The Last Debate
 The morning came after the day of battle,

 **Note:** .dates

 **Tags:** dates

 ‘You will find them in the Houses of Healing, and I will lead you thither,’ said Imrahil.
 ‘It will be enough if you send one to guide us, lord,’ said Legolas.
 ‘For Aragorn sends this message to you.
 He does not wish to enter the City again at this time.
 Yet there is need for the captains to hold council at once, and he prays that you and Éomer of Rohan will come down to his tents, as soon as may be.
 Mithrandir is already there.’
 ‘We will come,’ said Imrahil; and they parted with courteous words.
 ‘That is a fair lord and a great captain of men,’ said Legolas.
 ‘If Gondor has such men still in these days of fading, great must have been its glory in the days of its rising.’
 ‘And doubtless the good stone-work is the older and was wrought in the first building,’ said Gimli.
 ‘It is ever so with the things that Men begin: there is a frost in Spring, or a blight in Summer, and they fail of their promise.’
 ‘Yet seldom do they fail of their seed,’ said Legolas.
 ‘And that will lie in the dust and rot to spring up again in times and places unlooked-for.
 The deeds of Men will outlast us, Gimli.’
 ‘And yet come to naught in the end but might-have-beens, I guess,’ said the Dwarf.
 ‘To that the Elves know not the answer,’ said Legolas.

 And now Legolas fell silent, while the others talked, and he looked out against the sun, and as he gazed he saw white sea-birds beating up the River.
 ‘Look!’ he cried.
 ‘Gulls!
 They are flying far inland.
 A wonder they are to me and a trouble to my heart.
 Never in all my life had I met them, until we came to Pelargir, and there I heard them crying in the air as we rode to the battle of the ships.
 Then I stood still, forgetting war in Middle-earth; for their wailing voices spoke to me of the Sea.
 The Sea!
 Alas!
 I have not yet beheld it.
 But deep in the hearts of all my kindred lies the sea-longing, which it is perilous to stir.
 Alas! for the gulls.
 No peace shall I have again under beech or under elm.’
 ‘Say not so!’ said Gimli.
 ‘There are countless things still to see in Middle-earth, and great works to do.
 But if all the fair folk take to the Havens, it will be a duller world for those who are doomed to stay.’

 ‘“Hear now the words of the Heir of Isildur!
 Your oath is fulfilled.
 Go back and trouble not the valleys ever again!
 Depart and be at rest!”